 Traditionalists will also be pleased to see the inclusion of the football pools as one of the coupons available at Ladbrokes.
 Being able to access these coupons in a modern way is a big attraction to anyone used to the old style paper coupons found in high street bookies.
 The ease of usability and freedom in how to bet is obviously a major attraction for any online betting company and Ladbrokes are no exception.

-All in all, Ladbrokes is a very good place to start your journey into online betting sites.
+All in all, Ladbrokes is a very good place to start your journey into online betting sites and online betting UK offers.
 You could do a lot worse than sign up for a new account with them even though there may be slightly more appealing welcome bonuses to be found elsewhere.

 There are reasons why Ladbrokes is not the out and out winner when it comes down to comparing the renowned betting sites.
 But in a tough marketplace with lot of different places you could take your bets, Ladbrokes does stand out as one of the recognisable online betting sites out there.

 An attractive welcome bonus coupled with a very good looking site means that you could do a lot worse than sign up for a new account at Ladbrokes.
 And there long and established history should persuade anyone that they are joining a reputable and trustworthy bookie.